AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Abstract

 \section{Abstract}

-Large language models (LLMs) show impressive capabilities, matching and sometimes exceeding human performance in many domains.
-This study explores the potential of LLMs to augment judgement in forecasting tasks.
-We evaluated the impact on forecasting accuracy of two GPT-4-Turbo assistants: one designed to provide high-quality advice (`superforecasting'), and the other designed to be overconfident and base-rate-neglecting.
-Participants (N = 991) had the option to consult their assigned LLM assistant throughout the study, in contrast to a control group that used a less advanced model (DaVinci-003) without direct forecasting support.
-Our preregistered analyses reveal that LLM augmentation significantly enhances forecasting accuracy by 23\% across both types of assistants, compared to the control group.
-This improvement occurs despite the superforecasting assistant's higher accuracy in predictions, indicating the augmentation's benefit is not solely due to model prediction accuracy.
-Exploratory analyses showed a pronounced effect in one forecasting item, without which we find that the superforecasting assistant increased accuracy by 43\%, compared with 28\% for the biased assistant.
-We further examine whether LLM augmentation disproportionately benefits less skilled forecasters, degrades the wisdom-of-the-crowd by reducing prediction diversity, or varies in effectiveness with question difficulty.
-Our findings do not consistently support these hypotheses.
-Our results suggest that access to an LLM assistant, even a biased one, can be a helpful decision aid in cognitively demanding tasks where the answer is not known at the time of interaction.
+Large language models (LLMs) match and sometimes exceeding human performance in many domains.
+This study explores the potential of LLMs to augment human judgement in a forecasting task.
+We evaluate the effect on human forecasters of two LLM assistants: one designed to provide high-quality (`superforecasting') advice, and the other designed to be overconfident and base-rate neglecting, thus providing noisy forecasting advice.
+We compare participants using these assistants to a control group that received a less advanced model that did not provide numerical predictions or engaged in explicit discussion of predictions.
+Participants (N = 991) answered a set of six forecasting questions and had the option to consult their assigned LLM assistant throughout.
+Our preregistered analyses show that interacting with each of our frontier LLM assistants significantly enhances prediction accuracy by between 24\% and 28\% compared to the control group.
+Exploratory analyses showed a pronounced outlier effect in one forecasting item, without which we find that the superforecasting assistant increased accuracy by 41\%, compared with 29\% for the noisy assistant.
+We further examine whether LLM forecasting augmentation disproportionately benefits less skilled forecasters, degrades the wisdom-of-the-crowd by reducing prediction diversity, or varies in effectiveness with question difficulty.
+Our data do not consistently support these hypotheses.
+Our results suggest that access to a frontier LLM assistant, even a noisy one, can be a helpful decision aid in cognitively demanding tasks compared to a less powerful model that does not provide specific forecasting advice.
+However, the effects of outliers suggest that further research into the robustness of this pattern is needed.

 \rule{\textwidth}{0.4pt} {*Any views expressed in this paper do not necessarily reflect those of the Federal Reserve Bank of Chicago or the Federal Reserve System.}